After a Cone Biopsy

 You may have some bleeding or discharge and mild cramping for a few days after surgery.
 Use sanitary pads, not tampons, for at least the first month.

 You may be given medication to relieve any discomfort

 Do not have sexual intercourse or douche for

 4 to 6weeks after your biopsy.
-Until the cervix has fully healed, the tissue could be injured and then bleed.
+If the cervix has not fully healed, the tissue could be injured and then bleed.

 Follow any other instructions your healthcare provider gives you.

 Getting your results

 Your healthcare provider will get the biopsy results and discuss them with you in about a week.
 He or she will see you in